wikimedia/operations-debs-varnish4/doc/sphinx/installation/install.rst

 	make check

-Don't worry if one or two tests fail.
-Some of the tests are a bit too timing sensitive (Please tell us which so we can fix them).
-However, if a lot of them fail, and in particular if the `b00000.vtc` test fails, something is horribly wrong.
-You will get nowhere without figuring this one out.
+Don't worry if one or two tests fail, some of the tests are a bit too timing sensitive (Please tell us which so we can fix them.) but if a lot of them fails, and in particular if the `b00000.vtc` test fails, something is horribly wrong, and you will get nowhere without figuring out what.

 Installing
 ----------